MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-monitor.md

 ## Custom Connectors

-The **Custom Connectors** page helps you understand what [custom connectors](https://docs.microsoft.com/connectors/custom-connectors/) you have, what endpoints they are connecting to and which resources are using the custom connector.
+The **Custom Connectors** page helps you understand what [custom connectors](https://docs.microsoft.com/connectors/custom-connectors/) you have, what endpoints they're connecting to and which resources are using the custom connector.

-Next to the total number of custom connectors and number of test connectors (those that have the word Test in the display name), you will also see a connector creation trend, top connector makers and the link between a connector and its consuming flow or app.
+Next to the total number of custom connectors and number of test connectors (those that have the word **Test** in the display name), you'll also see a connector creation trend, top connector makers and the link between a connector and its consuming flow or app.

 Filters help you narrow down the view by connector creator, environment and created date.